The European Marine Biological Resource Centre (EMBRC) was established to facilitate marine science in Europe and Associated Countries of the EC,

 technology platforms including imaging, omics and structural biology facilities, e-infrastructure services, as well as culture, laboratory and training facilities and services.

-To achieve these goals, EMBRC is currently applying to become a legal structure in the form of a European Research Infrastructure Consortium (ERIC) by 2018.
+EMBRC is became a legal structure in the form of a European Research Infrastructure Consortium (ERIC) in February 2018.

 For more information please visit the EMBRC website.